ShindouMihou/Nexus/README.md

 - `stopIf(boolean, NexusMessage?)`: tells Nexus to stop the command from executing if the boolean is true, and sends a message when provided.
 - `stopIf(Predicate, NexusMessage?)`: same as above but just a predicate.

-> **Note**
-> Deferring middlewares should be done using the `defer` or `deferEphemeral` methods followed by a response such as `stop(NexusMessage)`
-> as this allows Nexus to handle the deferred response properly.
->
-> You can also enable Nexus to automatically defer middleware responses by enabling `Nexus.configuration.interceptors.autoDeferMiddlewareResponses`,
-> but note that **it is your responsibility to also make the command that uses the middleware use a deferred response** as Nexus cannot auto-defer
-> the command responses.

 #### 💭 Deferred Middleware Responses

 Nexus now supports two primary ways of deferring responses in middlewares, but neither of them will auto-defer for commands, therefore, it is